 A closed head injury is trauma to the head that causes the skull and brain to knock or shake.
 Internal damage can occur to the:

 This damage can cause swelling or pressure on the brain.
-The injury can be throughout the brain and skull; or it can be in one region.
+The injury can be throughout the brain and skull or it may confined to 1 area.

 Often times, the head injury is minor.
 However, it can serious and life threatening.
 It requires care from a doctor.

 Closed head injuries are caused by trauma to the head.
 This is often due to:

 Factors that may increase your chance of a closed head injury include:

 Symptoms can appear right away, or the days and weeks following the injury.